 - Grade 4 English Language

-- Grade 6+ Maths
+- Grade 6 or above in Maths

-- Grade 6+ Physics or 66 for Combined Science
+- Grade 6 or above in Physics or 66 for Combined Science

 It is recommended that students wishing to study Physics will also study Maths.

 Studying Physics does not limit your future career choices - it only opens more.
 With a radically changing job market, students who have studied A Level Physics are seen by employers to have exceptional problem solving skills, the ability to work in a logical manner, and the ability to work at the highest level of complexity.